ndanilo8/movieSubsSpammer/README.md

 # movieSubsSpammer
 Prank your friends with the subtitles of a movie of your choice.
-Files must be .srt extension
+Files must be in .srt format

 ## Pre-requisites
 Run these commands on your Terminal, CMD, PowerShell, etc.. you just need to have python installed and on Path